What's a computer? No, seriously, what is it?

 Lastly, there's something to be said about iOS as a whole.

 Apple got a lot of flak for its "What's a computer" commercial in 2017, but if you think about it, it kind of makes sense.
-A lot of people out there — especially younger individuals — could have a close relationship with iOS and know how it works, but when it comes to desktop platforms like Windows, macOS, and ChromeOS, they can feel old and archaic.
+A lot of people out there — especially younger individuals — could have a close relationship with iOS and know how it works.
+Still, when it comes to desktop platforms like Windows, macOS, and ChromeOS, they can feel old and archaic.

 The fact is that some folks have a different relationship with "computers" than others, and as such, an iPad just might make more sense for them than a standard laptop.